Prairie Grove School District gets 14 applications for superintendent job

-PRAIRIE GROVE -- Fourteen people applied by the March 28 deadline for the School District's superintendent job, according to Ken James with the search firm McPherson & Jacobson.
+PRAIRIE GROVE -- Fourteen people applied by the March 28 deadline for the Prairie Grove School District's superintendent job, according to Ken James with the search firm McPherson & Jacobson.

 The board hired McPherson & Jacobson of Omaha, Neb., on Jan.
 17 to conduct the superintendent search after former Superintendent Reba Holmes took a leave of absence Dec.
 2 for the remainder of the school year and announced she would retire June 30.